-Any academic business unit (department, division, school, college, faculty of business, etc.) whose parent institution grants business degrees at the bachelor’s, master’s, or doctoral level may apply for membership in the IACBE.
+Any academic business unit (department, division, school, college, faculty of business, etc.) whose parent institution grants business degrees at the associate’s, bachelor’s, master’s, or doctoral level may apply for membership in the IACBE.
 There are many benefits to becoming a member in one of our the three categories:

 An educational member of the IACBE is an academic business unit that has met the IACBE’s requirements for membership, and (i) whose parent institution has appropriate institutional accreditation, recognition, or governmental authorization to award degrees that are eligible for IACBE accreditation, and (ii) that has affirmed its commitment to excellence in business education.

 A candidate for accreditation is an academic business unit that has successfully completed the candidacy review process, and (i) has developed an appropriate outcomes assessment plan, (ii) has met the IACBE’s candidacy requirements relating to its business programs, resources, and operational processes, (iii) has affirmed its commitment to excellence in business education, and (iv) is eligible to undergo an accreditation review of its business programs.
 While the academic business unit holds candidacy status, accreditation will only apply to the programs included for review by the Board of Commissioners during the accreditation process (not the overall academic business unit).

 Individual Member: Membership may be granted to those individuals who serve as administrators or faculty in institutions of higher education not holding Academic Business Unit membership in the IACBE or who represent other higher education organizations supportive of the mission and goals of the IACBE.
 Individual membership is non-voting.

 Honorary Member: Membership may be granted to individuals with superior professional qualifications who are supportive of the mission and goals of the Assembly.
 Honorary membership is non-voting.